friends-of-presta/security-advisories/_posts/2023-09-07-fieldpopupnewsletter.md

   }
 ```

-The callback GET parameter is printed to the page without sanitization which makes it susceptibvle to XSS.
+The callback GET parameter is printed to the page without sanitization which makes it susceptible to XSS.
 One might think the fact a POST parameter is used might mitigate this vulnerability but closer reading reveals this works when `$_POST['email']` isn’t set.

 ## CVSS base metrics